dikshitbcrec/Url-Shortener/HELP.md

 # Getting Started
--Databases: MongoDb
+- Databases: MongoDb
--Java: 17
+- Java: 17

 # Dependency
--Spring Boot
+- Spring Boot
--MongoDb Db connecction
+- MongoDb Db connecction
--Lombok
+- Lombok

 # Description
 - When we are providing Url it will Short url and Store into database in return with you with Short URL.